 Once the time is up, look for unique combinations that stand out to you.
 If you’re still coming up short, try these domain name brainstorming tools.

-Once you’ve landed on one or more possibilities, make sure it hasn’t already been taken by typing it into InstantDomainSearch.com or a similar site.
+Once you’ve landed on one or more possibilities, make sure it hasn’t already been taken by typing it into this handy tool from Bluehost:

-Even if it hasn’t been taken, I’d recommend Googling blogs that focus on similar topics as yours to make sure there’s not too much overlap.
+Even if your name hasn’t been taken, I’d recommend Googling blogs that focus on similar topics as yours to make sure there’s not a blog with a very similar name.

 While you want a user to clearly understand what your blog’s about based on your domain name, you also want to stand out from the competition.